JeffTadashi/OMDucky/README.md

 Some of these scripts are based on ideas of others, I will have links/shoutouts in the comments of those scripts as well.

-The "wip" directory for scripts that are not fully testing, and I'm still working on.
+The "wip" directory for scripts that are not fully tested, and I'm still working on.

 Notable Differences: